aizaz99/invoiceapp/README.md

 ---

-## ⚠️ Developer Challenges & Solutions
+## Prominent Challenges & Solutions

 Prominent Challenges and solutions:
 1- Clerk login showed blank screen | Fixed by setting Clerk's dev host to `http://localhost:5173` and adding custom paths for sign-in |

 2- CORS blocked frontend/backend connection | Enabled `app.enableCors()` in NestJS and pointed to `5173` |

 3-Git error: `'server/' does not have a commit checked out` | Resolved by removing nested `.git` in `/server` folder |

 4- Setting up ClerkJS and setting it to Localhost 5173 instead of localhost 3000